Top 10 exercises to increase height at home

 • Lie face down on a mat

-• Rest and repeat 3 to 4 rounds
+• Rest briefly, then do 3 to 4 rounds

 8. Cat-Cow Stretch